helium/HIP/0000-redefining-data-only-onboarding-and-assertion-fees.md

 - **What is the expected outcome?**
   - Increased adoption of Helium's IOT network through lower initial costs and incentivized location assertions, leading to denser and more accurate network coverage.

+  In general the IoT Working Group believes that by adopting this proposal, Helium can enhance its IOT network's robustness and utility while fostering a more vibrant and inclusive community of developers and users.

 ## Stakeholders

 - **Who is affected by this HIP?**
   - Existing and future operators of data-only hotspots will benefit from reduced costs and the ability to update their data-only hotspots' locations without additional charges once per month.
+  - Developers of Helium Wallets or Maker Apps that allow location assertion
+  - Developers of Helium CLI and API tools that allow location assertion

 ## Detailed Explanation

 - **Introduce and explain new concepts:**
   - This HIP will reduce the cost of onboarding data-only hotspots from 1,000,000 DC ($10) to 500,000 DC ($5).
-After onboarding, these data-only hotspots can assert their location for free once per month (30 epochs).
-Any additional assertions within the same period will cost 100,000 DC ($1).
+After successful onboarding, each data-only hotspot will automatically receive one free location assertion every 30 epochs, requiring no Data Credits (DC).
+This initial assertion per period is free.
+Should further assertions be desired within the same period, they will be charged at 100,000 DC ($1) each.

 - **How the proposal would be implemented:**
   - Users will use the Helium Wallet App, Maker App, or CLI Wallet to initiate location assertions.
 The system will check if a free assertion is available; if not, a fee will apply.
 The onboarding process remains unchanged but at a reduced cost.
 Solana fees will still apply for both onboarding and assertions.